 "It's a great concept that mixes immunotherapy research done here with radiation therapy work done here, together with immunotherapy work done by a collaborator of ours in Germany," Sondel said.
 "You put these concepts together, and you get this minivan trial, which we're very excited about."

 MIBG compounds, however, target only neuroblastoma cells, as well as the cells of some rarer forms of cancer.
 That means that MIBG therapy, and the minivan treatment combination, have limited uses.

-That's one of the things that Mario Otto, MD, PhD, is looking trying to answer.
-Otto, an associate professor of pediatrics at UW-Madison, is the principal investigator on a Phase I clinicial trial that is evaluating the use of CLR 131, a radiolabeled phospholipid ether analog, to treat children with relapsed solid tumors.
+That's one of the things that is looking trying to answer.
+Puccetti, an associate professor of pediatrics at UW-Madison, is the principal investigator on a Phase I clinical trial that is evaluating the use of CLR 131, a radiolabeled phospholipid ether analog, to treat children with relapsed solid tumors.

 To say the least, it can be a challenge to get targeted radiation to a tumor, especially if the cancer has metastasized.